 Many publications already carry no advertising and just make money from copy or subscription payments.

-For example, New Zealand’s Consumer Institute magazine Consumer doesn’t carry advertising.
+New Zealand’s Consumer Institute magazine Consumer doesn’t carry advertising.
 The same applies to Choice in Australia and similar titles elsewhere in the world.

 This means the magazine’s readers know its articles are written without any pressure from advertisers.